tywalch/electrodb/README.md

 > Using the `field` property, you can map an `AttributeName` to a different field name in your table.
 This can be useful to utilize existing tables, existing models, or even to reduce record sizes via shorter field names.
 For example, you may refer to an attribute as `organization` but want to save the attribute with a field name of `org` in DynamoDB.

 #### Simple Syntax
 Assign just the `type` of the attribute directly to the attribute name.
-Currently supported options are "string", "number", "boolean", an array of strings representing a fixed set of possible values, or "any" which disables value type checking on that attribute.
+Types currently supported options are "string", "number", "boolean", an array of strings representing a fixed set of possible values, or "any" which disables value type checking on that attribute.
 ```typescript
 attributes: {
 	<AttributeName>: "string"|"number"|"boolean"|"any"|string[]